nathan5280/ndl-tools/README.md

 <img src="https://github.com/nathan5280/ndl-tools/blob/develop/images/float-two-precision-pass.png"/>

 Each of the Normalizers can have a different selector or use the default which is to apply it to all elements.
-The Normalizers are just chained together and called successively until one of them normalizes the node.
+The list of Normalizers are called in order until one normalizes the element or all normalizers are exhausted.
 There is an art to figuring out how to minimize the number of Normalizers and  Selectors you need to get two NDLs to match.
 If you start getting to the point where you have many of them it might be time to think about doing some prework on the NDL before comparing them.

 # Normalizers
 Normalizers are designed to be easily extensible.
 Checkout the existing [Normalizers](https://github.com/nathan5280/ndl-tools/blob/develop/src/ndl_tools/normalizer.py)